 Most routine visits that occur after you’ve been away from the dentist for a while will involve a cleaning.
 During this, the hygienist will cover you with a paper cloth.
 He or she may also provide you with sunglasses or eye shields.
 Next, you will see a tray of tools.
 The hygienist uses these on your tooth to scrape off any plaque or tartar build-up and may even floss your teeth.
 If you have any pain during this, you can tell the hygienist.

 Dentists like to perform x-rays once a year.
 This will allow them to see any problems in advance or to diagnose any issues you have right then.
-Once you complete the x-ray, you will be able to meet with the dentist.
+Once you complete the x-ray, you will be able to meet with the dentist at new cabinets.
 The dentist will often go over the x-rays with you so that you can understand what he or she sees on the picture.

 When the dentist arrives, he or she will do a more thorough exam.
 He or she will check each tooth, look for gaps between the teeth and will use an ultrasonic or metal probe to locate problem areas.
 As he or she examines your mouth, the dental hygienist will take notes.
 After the dentist finishes the exam, he or she will talk with you about what he or she saw.
 During this stage, if you do have problem areas or if you need more dental work, then you can start preparing a treatment plan with your dentist.
 Even if you have issues, you shouldn’t worry and will move forward in fixing them.

 Dental appointments can be nerve-wracking.
 If you’re experiencing anxiety due to dentistry, knowing what to expect can help ease some of that worry.
 While every office may have minor differences, you won’t have many surprises.
 To set up an appointment, make a call to a dentist, like a dentist in Cary, NC, today.

 Thanks to Alliance Dentistry for their insight into what to expect at a dental checkup.